matiasfha/gatsby-source-buzzsprout-api/README.md

 ```

 The `remoteImage` attribute is a `remoteFileNode` created by `gatsby-source-filesystem` to optimize the `artwork_url` is meant to be used with `gatsby-plugin-sharp` and `gatsby-transformer-sharp`

+## How to contribute
+You can open an issue or add a pull request.

 ## 🎓 Learning Gatsby